emilesalem/go-libs/README.md

 Package consul provides the means to get the changing value of a service URL.

 #### Usage
-Consul package is used to watch a service's changing URL with the consul.WatchService function.
+Watch a service's changing URL with the consul.WatchService function.
 If ENVIRONMENT is set to 'dev', the service will be automatically registered as running on 127.0.0.1 using the SERVICE_NAME and SERVICE_PORT.
 - **consul.WatchService** accepts a service name and returns a ServiceInfo pointer holding the current URL of a random healthy service node.
 The URL value will get updated as the service nodes change;